 Coronavirus: Businesses and the public must continue to follow business closure restrictions

 Shropshire Council’s priority during the coronavirus pandemic is to protect the health and safety of the public and to save lives.
-For this to happen, everyone needs to behave responsibly.
+To do this, everyone needs to Step Up for Shropshire.

 Frances Darling, Shropshire Council’s trading standards and licensing operations manager, said:

-“I want to thank all businesses for their efforts to prevent the spread of the coronavirus, and ask that they continue to take this responsibility seriously.
+“I want to thank all those businesses that have closed and have followed the rules, and for those that are permitted to open, for their efforts to prevent the spread of coronavirus, and ask that they continue to take this responsibility seriously.”

 “The protection of the health and safety of the public is our number one priority, but everyone has a responsibility.